 These DIY Christmas Boxes are a perfect holiday project for your cutting machine!
 Grab the free SVG cut files at Crafting Cheerfully.
 The boxes are the perfect size to fill with sweet treats and tiny gifts.
 Four box designs including snowflake, tree, ornament and peppermint pattern.

 On the Twelfth Day of a Crafty Christmas…

 Good morning!
 Today I’m sharing the cut files to create these beautiful little Christmas boxes!
 Last month I created similar ones, my Autumn Treat Boxes, to use at Thanksgiving.
-I loved them so much, I decided to make some more!
+I loved them so much, I decided to make more!
 I love how small the boxes are, yet they seem to hold a lot.
 Fill them with chocolates, cookies, candy or a holiday snack and gift them to someone special.
 Use them as holiday party favors or at place settings for a nice DIY touch.

 Below are the free cut files and the quick tutorial for putting these together!
 I found the 110lb Kraft paper at Joann Fabrics.
 I love this weight of paper for treat boxes.
 It holds up well yet is still easy to work with.

 ** Links for the supplies I used are at the end of this post**

 - Free SVG and PNG cut files – Link for the files is located at the end of this post